Pensions news update

 The NEU receives many reports of pension records being incorrect.
 The growing fragmentation of the school system means a growing number of small employers, and more changes of employer for teachers over their careers.
 These are perfect conditions for mistakes to be made.

 Members should sign up with the Teachers’ Pension Scheme’s ‘MyPensionOnline’ service to check that their pension is correct.
-Teachers can register at www.teacherspensions.co.uk and will need their national insurance number and an email address.
+Teachers can register at www.teacherspensions.co.uk and will need their National Insurance number and an email address.

 All members should check their salary details and that their contract and days out of service are correct.
 It is much simpler to deal with errors as they arise rather than shortly before retirement.
 It is therefore important to keep payslips and other salary records (like P60s).